 Generally 5 x ½ days in 6 days skiing.
 These 5 days are usually the first 5 consecutive day of the skiing week leaving the 6th day free.
 Occasionally, if there are extreme weather conditions, an instruction day will be postponed and the 6th day used for that day's instruction.

-Some courses, in particular 'Off-piste Adventure' and 'Off-piste Total Adventure' weeks, have 5 x full days of instruction and leadership.
+Some courses, in particular 'Day Tours, 'Off-piste Adventure' and 'Off-piste Total Adventure' weeks, have 5 x full days of instruction and leadership.

 ON-SNOW COURSE TIMES (Instructional courses)